The Town of Ingersoll performs Civil Wedding Ceremonies.

 Definition: A civil marriage is one where the marriage ceremony has a government or civil official perform the ceremony.
 A civil marriage is a wedding that takes place without any religious affiliation and meets the legal requirements of the province.

 Two pieces of identification for each partner * See acceptable forms of id below

 You must be at least 16 years old to get married in Ontario.

-Under 18 years old: you will need written consent from your parents or legal guardians.
-You can obtain consent form from the Ingersoll Town Hall Office.
+Under 18 years old: If you are 16 or 17 years of age and wish to marry you will need written consent from your parents or legal guardians.
+You can obtain the required consent form from the Ingersoll Town Hall Office.